micahyoung/concourse-docker-windows/README.md

-# example of concourse basic tutorial using linux and windows workers
+# Concourse basic tutorial using linux and windows workers

 ## Prerequisiters
 1. Docker linux host with TLS enabled and public IP